 If you’re committed to 35mm film, I’m convinced you can do no better than the Nikon F6.
 Not only is the camera itself excellent, but you also have the full weight of the Nikon System behind your investment.
 From vintage lenses and PB-6 bellows, to the new CLS Flash circuitry, I don’t believe there’s a more robust, complete, higher quality, flexible system available to the 35mm film photographer today.

-The information on this page is a duplicate of the same section from the “Should I” page.
-I created a new page for it because it may be easier to find in internet searches.
+[The information on this page is a duplicate of the same section from the “Should I” page].